gwenwindflower/charm-school/README.md

 ## How to work with this repo

 The install is managed via [dotbot](https://github.com/anishathalye/dotbot).
-This is installed in the repo as a submodule along with two dotbot plugins to manage [Homebrew](https://github.com/wren/dotbot-brew) and provide more legible [conditional installations](https://gitlab.com/gnfzdz/dotbot-conditional/).
+This is installed in the repo as a git submodule, and configured in the `install.conf.yaml` file.
+What dotbot does in short is, based on this YAML config, symlinks a bunch of stuff into place from this repo into where it belongs on the system, and then runs a bunch of shell commands.
+Could you write a bash script to do this?
+Sure.
+But dotbot is a little more robust and has some nice features like logging and dry-run mode.

 ### Do the thing